 ~ Reverse engineering circumvention of spam detection algorithms (Linked to below)

 Four years ago, I wrote a post about a Google patent titled, The Google Rank-Modifying Spammers Patent.
-It told us that Google might be keeping an eye out for someone attempting to manipulate search results by spamming pages, and Google may delay responding to someone’s manipulative actions to make them think that whatever actions they were taking didn’t have an impact upon search results.
+It told us that Google might be keeping an eye out for someone attempting to manipulate organic search results by spamming pages, and Google may delay responding to someone’s manipulative actions to make them think that whatever actions they were taking didn’t have an impact upon search results.
 That patent focused upon organic search results, and Google’s Head of Web Spam Matt Cutts responded to my post with a video in which he insisted that just because Google produced a patent on something doesn’t mean that they were going to use it.
 The video is titled, “What’s the latest SEO misconception that you would like to put to rest? ” Matt’s response is as follows:

 The patent tells us that search engines will sometimes modify how they rank businesses to keep fake businesses from showing, and they want to stop people from spamming local search results.
 The patent developed in response to fake spam business listings Is:

 Reverse engineering circumvention of spam detection algorithms

 Granted June 21, 2016

 Filed: November 26, 2013

 A spam score is assigned to a business listing when the listing is received at a search entity.
 A noise function is added to the spam score such that the spam score is varied.
 In the event that the spam score is greater than a first threshold, the listing is identified as fraudulent and the listing is not included in (or is removed from) the group of searchable business listings.
 In the event that the spam score is greater than a second threshold that is less than the first threshold, the listing may be flagged for inspection.
 The addition of the noise to the spam scores prevents potential spammers from reverse engineering the spam detecting algorithm such that more listings that are submitted to the search entity may be identified as fraudulent and not included in the group of searchable listings.